-- You can do so in MijnHollandZorg or with the claims app. - We may ask you to submit the original invoice after all. - You must keep the original invoice for up to 2 years after submission.
+- You can do so in My HollandZorg or with the claims app. - We may ask you to submit the original invoice after all.
+If we do not receive the original invoice, the right to reimbursement of that invoice lapses.
+In that case, we may claim back any money reimbursed incorrectly; - You must keep the original invoice for up to two years after submission.